techy-robot/wakapi-anyide/README.md

 > wakapi-anyide only supports Linux.
 This is due to it using inotify.

 > [!IMPORTANT]
 > wakapi-anyide is still in development.
+It is not feature complete.

 ## Alternatives
 You should try use an [editor extension](https://wakatime.com/plugins) over wakapi-anyide if you can.